mrahhal/mr-scroll/packages/css-theming/README.md

 // From @mr-scroll/css-theming
 @use '~@mr-scroll/css-theming/src/scss/css-theming' as msct;

-// You can optionally provide values here
+// You can optionally provide values here.
 @include msct.apply();
 ```